PastranaDigital/documentation/Component_Training/01_Training_baseSearchbar/baseSearchBar_Training/Components.md

 <br>

 `list={data}`
-- a flattened data array
+- a flattened data array (no nested properties)
-- if needing to flatten, use `flattenObject` from `utils -> jsObjectHelpers.js`
+- if needing to flatten, create a js function specific to your data structure

 <br>